ibexa/documentation-developer/docs/tutorials/extending_admin_ui/3b_adding_edit_button_content_list.md

 {% include '@ezdesign/content/modal/version_conflict.html.twig' %}
 ```

-Finally, add a javascript block at the end of the twig file:
+Finally, add a javascript block with js listeners at the end of the twig file:

 ```html+twig
 {% block javascripts %}